berserkware/waffleweb/docs/Internals/template.py.rst

 ``function waffleweb.template.getRelativeUrl(viewName, **kwargs)``
 ==================================================================

 Gets the URL of the view from the viewName.
 The kwargs are the URL variables.
+It uses the views from ``waffleweb.currentRunningApp``.

 **Parameters:**
  - **viewName** (``str``) - The name of the view.